skypilot-org/skypilot/docs/source/reference/config.rst

     #   --runtime=nvidia  # Applied if nvidia GPUs are detected on the host
     #
     # This field can be useful for mounting volumes and other advanced Docker
     # configurations.
+You can specify a list of arguments or a string, where the
+    # former will be combined into a single string with spaces.
+The following is
-The following is an example option for allowing running
+    # an example option for allowing running Docker inside Docker and increase
-    # Docker inside Docker.
+    # the size of /dev/shm.:
     #   sky launch --cloud aws --image-id docker:continuumio/miniconda3 "apt update; apt install -y docker.io; docker run hello-world"
     run_options:
       - -v /var/run/docker.sock:/var/run/docker.sock
+      - --shm-size=2g

   nvidia_gpus:
     # Disable ECC for NVIDIA GPUs (optional).